nuitrcs/intro-command-line-april-2019/commandline-exercise4.md

 # Practice Pipes and Filters

-These are during-workshop exercises that correspond to the fourth command line script
+These are during-workshop exercises that correspond to the Pipes and Filters material

 ## What Does sort -n Do?